aristobyte/aristobyte-vscode-theme/vsc-extension-quickstart.md

 # 🚀 AristoByte Theme — VS Code

 Welcome to **AristoByte Theme**, a sleek, modern color theme for VS Code.
-Designed with clarity, focus, and developer productivity in mind, it provides **Dark and Light modes** with logo-inspired accent colors for a futuristic coding experience.
+Designed with clarity, focus, and developer productivity in mind, it provides **Dark mode only** with logo-inspired accent colors for a futuristic coding experience.

 ---

-## 🌑 Dark & 🌕 Light Modes
+## 🌑 Dark Mode & 🌕 No Light Mode (Don't use light themes!!!)

 - **AristoByte Dark** – Ideal for deep focus sessions and low-light environments.
-- **AristoByte Light** – Clean, bright, and easy on the eyes for daylight coding.
+- **AristoByte Light** – Totally Removed!!!

 Switch between modes via **Preferences → Color Theme** or `Ctrl+K Ctrl+T` / `Cmd+K Cmd+T` on Mac.